The coalescent tree of a Markov branching process with generalised logistic growth: Coalescent tree

 \subsection{Generalised logistic growth}

-Our main result generalises Theorem \ref{Jcor} to a branching process with generalised logistic growth. \begin{ther} As $\kappa\rightarrow\infty$, $\pi_\kappa$ on the event $\{N_\kappa(T_\kappa)\geq m\}$ converges in finite dimensional distributions to $\pi_\infty$, where $\pi_\infty$ is distributed as (\ref{ctd}).
-That is, the limiting coalescent tree is parameterised by the intrinsic reproduction rates. \end{ther} The remainder of the paper is concerned with the proof of Theorem \ref{mainresult}.
+The paper's main result generalises Theorem \ref{Jcor} to a branching process with generalised logistic growth. \begin{ther} As $\kappa\rightarrow\infty$, $\pi_\kappa$ on the event $\{N_\kappa(T_\kappa)\geq m\}$ converges in finite dimensional distributions to $\pi_\infty$, where $\pi_\infty$ is distributed as (\ref{ctd}).
+That is, the limiting coalescent tree is parameterised by the intrinsic reproduction rates. \end{ther} Theorem \ref{mainresult} serves two purposes.
+First, it demonstrates that the coalescent tree of a supercritical Markov branching process is robust with respect to deviations from exponential growth at large sizes, suggesting that the tree may be applied to genetic data from populations with a variety of growth laws.
+Second, it is to our knowledge a first complete description of the coalescent tree from a density-dependent branching process.
+Hopefully the result and proof will inspire more general explorations of coalescence in density-dependent branching processes in the future.

+There are open questions.
+What if individuals are sampled after a carrying capacity is reached?
+What if the intrinsic offspring distribution is critical, subcritical, or heavy-tailed?
+What if reproduction and death rates depend on the ages of individuals?
+Regarding the third question we note that there is an extensive history of research on age-dependent, density-independent branching processes (see Chapter 4 of \cite{an} for an introduction) and there are partial results on their coalescent trees \cite{LambertStadler,Hong,AthreyaHong}.
+To expand coalescence theory to branching processes with both age-dependence and density-dependence (such as the model in \cite{JagersKlebaner}) would do a great service for the aim of biological realism.